Amazon WAF Bot Control rule group - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 SignalAutomatedBrowser

-Inspects the request for indicators that the client browser might be automated.
+Inspects requests that are not from verified bots for indicators that the client browser might be automated.
 Automated browsers can be used for testing or scraping.
 For example, you might use these types of browsers to monitor or verify your application website.

 Rule action: Block